The PRI Awards 2020 winners have been announced.

 Where the Leaders’ Group assesses the breadth of signatories’ excellence, the PRI Awards recognise individually excellent projects conducted by signatories of all sizes, specialisms and levels of development.

-Signatories are invited to nominate projects across four categories: ESG incorporation, stewardship, ESG research and real world impact.
-We will also present an award to the best project submitted by a signatory headquartered in an emerging market.
-Entries will be assessed for innovation and impact by an independent panel of judges.
+Signatories were invited to nominate projects across four categories: ESG incorporation, stewardship, ESG research and real world impact.
+We have also presented an award to the best project submitted by a signatory headquartered in an emerging market.
+Entries were assessed for innovation and impact by an independent panel of judges.

-The PRI Awards are a great opportunity for all signatories to learn from each other’s successes, as all the winning and shortlisted case studies will be published on the PRI website.
+The PRI Awards are a great opportunity for all signatories to learn from each other’s successes, as all the winning and shortlisted case studies have been published on the PRI website.

 Categories and criteria

-Signatories are invited to submit a case study in one of the four categories for consideration by the judges, who will score each entry according to category-specific criteria:
+Signatories were invited to submit a case study in one of the four categories for consideration by the judges, who scored each entry according to category-specific criteria: